 Another valid point of “non-institutionalism” is that a congregation could act as a missionary society, and so one eldership could bypass the elders of other congregations.
 Yes, this is wrong for any eldership or board to govern the work excluding other elders and churches.
 One eldership over another is an unscriptural hierarchy.
-However, this is not common practice.
+However, this is not common practice or an intention.

-Sending financial support by cooperation with other congregations is practical and less expensive.
-Most importantly, this practice is scriptural.
+Sending financial support by cooperation with other congregations is scriptural, practical, and less expensive.
 The churches of Galatia (1 Cor 16:1), the churches of Macedonia (2 Cor 8:1), and the brethren in Achaia (Rom 15:26) all worked together having their collections gathered together and delivered to the church elders in Jerusalem for needy saints.
 They did this all together.
-This is something that “non-institutional” churches do not practice and believe this is wrong, because this would either support a central church, person, or group of people as an “institution” that could bypass the oversight of elders of other congregations.
+This is cooperation that “non-institutional” churches do not practice and believe this is wrong, because this would either support a central church, person, or group of people as an “institution” that could bypass the oversight of elders of other congregations.
 However, church cooperation is scriptural.

 Were the churches in Judea “sponsoring churches”?
 These Judean churches received help in their famine and these churches oversaw its distribution (Acts 11:29–30).
 On this occasion, which elders determined who got what support?
 Were the elders in Judea bypassing the oversight of other church leaders by receiving and distributing this gift?

 The later giving to Jerusalem for which 1 Corinthians 16:3 shows the church at Corinth participated with the churches of Galatia to send money by approving of someone to go with Paul for delivering their gift to Judea.
 Was Paul another “unauthorized institution”?
 Was he bypassing the elders?
 This cannot be!
-Furthermore, if when Paul received support from congregations for his work and shared such with other Christians who helped him like his scribes (Tertius, Luke, or Sosthenes), messengers (like Epaphroditus), teachers (like Apollos), and those he trained (like Timothy); would Paul have then established an “institution” contrary to the church of Christ?
+Furthermore, would Paul receive support from congregations for his work and share such with other Christians who helped him like his scribes (Tertius, Luke, or Sosthenes), messengers (like Epaphroditus), fellow teachers (like Apollos), and those he trained (like Timothy)?
+Would Paul have then established an “institution” contrary to the church of Christ?
 No. Would giving to Paul and his fellow workers support an institution contrary to the church?
 No. Would he then have bypassed the elders?
 No.

 Anyone could label any organization for Christian service as an “institution” to reject it.
 This is the overt fault of “non-institutionalism.”
 God did not authorize such behavior.
 Furthermore, in 2 Corinthians 8, Paul sent Titus with another man chosen by the churches.
 Were these men sponsored messengers and their home congregations “sponsoring churches”?
 No. However, the churches employed such men as the “messengers of the church” (2 Cor 8:23).
 Did this bypass the elders of other churches when each church selected a messenger?
 No. Congregational support can pass through the care of others even when they are organized, yet this is not making any person, group, or congregation an unauthorized institution that bypasses the authority of an eldership, which is something that all Christians must oppose.